buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_VehicleAvailability.md

+# Pset_VehicleAvailability

 Property set for the application of availability data to vehicles and equipment.
 <!-- end of short definition -->